-Sean Callebs, a CCTV Correspondent with more than 20-years experience at CNN, called Standard Heating & Air Conditioning to meet up with Seth on Wednesday.
+Sean Callebs, a CCTV Correspondent at CNN, called Standard Heating & Air Conditioning to meet up with Seth on a Wednesday in Early 2014.
 Headquartered in Beijing, CCTV broadcasts news from the U.S. and China.
-Sean was interested about how this sub-freezing cold made Seth Roe among the most popular people in the city:
+Sean was interested in how this sub-freezing cold made Seth Roe among the most popular people in the city:

 “People love to see me.
 They are happy that I am arriving and even happier when I am leaving and their house is warming up,” Seth said.
 He’s put putting in long days, breathing life back into home furnaces that have been choked to death by the arctic weather.

-Seth is part of our great service team and focuses in getting furnaces back to working conditions.
+Seth is part of our great service team and focuses on getting furnaces back to working conditions.
 Our expert technicians go beyond the call of duty to help customers.
-“I feel bad for people when I walk in and they got a stocking gap on their head and mittens on their hands.
-And it is two in the afternoon and it’s 45 degrees,” Seth says.
+“I feel bad for people when I walk in and they got a stocking cap on their head and mittens on their hands and it is two in the afternoon and it’s 45 degrees,” Seth says.

 Watch the segment that aired on CCTV: